Your Guide to Online Retaling on Black Friday and Cyber Monday

 Aaron Levy (@bigalittlea) chimes in, “Skip bid rules and remember shopping will probably start later on digital.”

-The general consensus with the pros is to be aggressive with your ad spend.
-Shoppers are searching the web looking to buy, especially on these “consumer holidays”.
-It only makes sense to be aggressive and try to position yourself in front of these consumers by raising your budget for these high conversion rate days.
+The consensus with the pros is to be aggressive with your ad spend.
+Shoppers search the web to buy, especially on these “consumer holidays.”
+It only makes sense to be bold and position yourself in front of these consumers by raising your budget for these high conversion rate days.

 Things to Remember When Creating Ad Copy and Landing Pages for Black Friday and Cyber Monday